|

 please don't attempt to open it yourself as you are likely to cause

 permanent damage to the machine.
+The lock is simply too strong and too well

 Instead try to find a good lock-picker.

-The image on the right shows lock-picker Walter Belgers
+The image above shows lock-picker Walter Belgers

 (Netherlands) opening the C-446 of a friend at